Knowledge hub

 This metaphor is extremely useful for both children and adults.
 It wor ...

-Read moreThe chinese finger trap metaphor - Joe Oliver expert tip
+Read moreThe finger trap metaphor - Joe Oliver expert tip

-The Chinese finger trap metaphor is a powerful illustration used in ac ...
+The finger trap metaphor is a powerful illustration used in acceptance ...

 Read moreACT for autism and related disorders - useful links